kafka-ops/julie/docs/workflow-setup.rst

 How to setup a full workflow (by example)
 *******************************

-This section describe the configuration steps need to setup a flow with the Kafka Topology Builder.
+This section describe the configuration steps need to setup a flow with Julie Ops.
 For this example we're going to use:

 * Github as the git server.